-- 4. You generally can't be a qualifying child of another person.
+- 1. You must have earned income (defined later). - 2.
+Your earned income and adjusted gross income (AGI) must each be less than: - a. \$53,057 (\$59,187 for married filing jointly) if you have three or more qualifying children, - b. \$49,399 (\$55,529 for married filing jointly) if you have two qualifying children, or - c. \$43,492 (\$49,622 for married filing jointly) if you have one qualifying child. - 3.
+If you are married, you must file a joint return to claim the EIC or satisfy certain requirements to be considered unmarried for EIC purposes. - 4.
+You generally can't be a qualifying child of another person.
 If filing a joint return, your spouse also can't be a qualifying child of another person. - 5.
 Your qualifying child can't be used by more than one person to claim the credit.
 If your qualifying child is the qualifying child of more than one person, you must be the person who can treat the child as a qualifying child.
 See the Caution below.
 If the other person can claim the child as a qualifying child, you may be able to claim the EIC under the rules for a taxpayer without a qualifying child.
 For details, see Rule 9 in Pub.
 596. - 6.
 You can't file Form 2555 to exclude income earned in foreign countries, or to deduct or exclude a foreign housing amount.
 See Pub.
 54 for more information about this form. - 7.
 You must be a U.S. citizen or resident alien all year unless: - a.
-You are married to a U.S. citizen or a resident alien, and - b.
+You are married to a U.S. citizen or a resident alien. - b.
+Your filing status is married filing jointly, and - c.
 You choose to be treated as a resident alien for the entire year.
 If you need more information about making this choice, see Resident Aliens, later. - 8.
-Certain investment income must be \$10,000 or less during the year.
+Certain investment income must be \$10,300 or less during the year.
 For most people, this investment income is taxable interest and dividends, tax-exempt interest, and capital gain net income.
 See Worksheet 1 in Pub.
-596 for more information on the investment income includible in the amount that must meet the \$10,000 limit. - 9.
+596 for more information on the investment income includible in the amount that must meet the \$10,300 limit. - 9.
 You must have a valid SSN for yourself, your spouse (if filing a joint return), and any qualifying child.